thebaldgeek/thebaldgeek.github.io/README.md

 ###  READ THIS!

 My motto is 'fail fast, fail often'.
 I am NOT a programer.
-Do NOT use any of the code shown here.
-These pages and the code on them are for entertainment purposes only.
+Do NOT use the site.
+Do not read these pages.
+Please do continue to complain about them.
 The best way to put this is: `I don't know what I'm doing, but I know that I don't know what I'm doing.`